hangit/iOS_SDK/README.md

     self.sessionManager.presentOfferView = YES;

     self.sessionKey = [self.sessionManager startSessionUsingLocation:@"YOURAPIKEY"];

+    //Optionally you can stop the Hangit session in your app using the following method at anytime to disable location tracking and notifications
+    [self.sessionManager stopSession];

 The _sessionKey property will contain the unique key for this app's session providing continued communication with the Hangit network allowing this user to receive offers specific to them and their location.
 Add iOS 8 Compatibility